nigelxx/MQL5-Chart-Name/README.md

 # MQL5-Chart-Name
-Chart label for MetaTrader MetaTrader 5 Platform,
+Chart label for MetaTrader MetaTrader 5 Platform, Shows the Symbol and the description.
-This is a very simple indicator for MetaTrader 5 to show the chart / symbol name on the screen.
+The only option is to change the color of the text.